RobertaR/ProgettoSII-MRS/README.md

 u.test       split the u data into a training set and a test set with
               exactly 10 ratings per user in the test set.

 us.users    -- A list of 50 users who contributed to voted 10 movies and giving us a feedback for the GUI

 statistics.txt   -- Analyzes the different categories of users who voted

 first_check_movies   -- List of movies with only one genre

 movies_with_more_genres   -- List of movies with more than one genre

+(in these 2 files : first_check_movies, movies_with_more_genres, I deleted the movies with no link or an invalid link to imdb)